 Striking union sued to picket in front of mall

-Members of a striking union had picketed in front of their employer’s store, which was leased in a mall owned by Scott Hudgens, and had been told by the mall manager that if they continued to picket they would be arrested for trespass.
+Members of a striking union had picketed in front of their employer Butler Shoe Co.'s retail store inside a mall owned by Scott Hudgens.
+They were told by the mall manager that if they continued to picket they would be arrested for trespass.
 The National Labor Relations Board (NLRB) determined that the National Labor Relations Act of 1935 had been violated and brought suit to require Hudgens to allow the picketing to continue.